OmarTammam25/Dots-and-Boxes/README.md

  5- check function
  6- user input method
  7- game setup (size of grid , 2 players or one , choosing colors)
+ 8- if a square is made make the user play one more turn!!